Hammarberg/c2/README.md

 ## GNU/Linux/BSD/OSX
 From the c2 root type `make` (or `make CXX=clang++ -j`) and a c2 executable will be created in the same folder.

 Installation is optional as you can run c2 directly from the source root.
-If you want a global installation, type `sudo make install`.
-To uninstall, `sudo make uninstall`.
+If you want a system wide installation, `sudo make install` or if you prefer a user local installation `make install PREFIX=~/.local`.

+To uninstall, `sudo make uninstall` or `make uninstall PREFIX=~/.local`.
+## Nix
+## NixOS
 ### Suggested Debian packages
 `build-essential` or `clang` and `make`.
 ## Windows